Bioconductor/bioconductor.org/content/help/newsletters/2015_April.md

 ### Website traffic

-The following compares the number of sessions and new users from the first quarter of 2014 with the first quarter of 2015 (January 1 - March 30).
+The following compares the number of sessions and new users from the first quarter of 2015 (January 1 - March 30) with the first quarter of 2014.
 Sessions are broken down by new and returning visitors.
 New visitors correspond to the total new users.

 <table border="0" cellpadding="5" cellspacing="0">
- <caption>Website traffic Quarter 1 2015 vs Quarter 1 2014</caption>
+ <caption><b>Website traffic Quarter 1 2015 vs Quarter 1 2014</b></caption>
   <tbody valign="top">
     <tr>
         <td><b>Total Sessions</b></td>